 The growing trends in recreation and the potential ecosystem wide impacts emphasize a need to limit the effects of our activities in order to prevent the escalation of consequences to long term and large scale impacts.
 Recent reviews have identified gaps in knowledge linking mechanisms from short term to long term ecological impacts (Larson et al. 2016, Marion et al. 2020), and a lack of detail in quantifying recreation (Larson et al. 2016, Marion et al. 2020).
 Addressing these gaps can inform the balance of needs between recreation and conservation (Marion et al. 2020).
-Here we follow recommendations for future recreation research to build upon existing literature of recreation effects, examining the response of mule deer (Odocoileus hemionus) to human recreation at multiple ecological scales of investigation.

 Mule deer (Odocoileus hemionus) are a recognizable, economically important, game species subject to significant financial investments from wildlife management agencies across the western United States.
 They also play a vital role as a widespread, large-bodied, primary consumer linking primary production with higher trophic levels, shaping plant community structure and diversity (Schmitz et al. 2008, Yovovich et al. 2021), as well as contributing to nutrient cycling within and across the multiple ranges they often inhabit (Schmitz et al. 2008, Murray et al. 2013, Bauer and Hoye 2014).

 Mule deer populations have experienced a general decline across their range, and populations are known to have previously fluctuated unpredictably (Unsworth et al. 1999).
 Much research has been conducted on what limits mule deer populations given their importance and past declines (Bishop et al. 2009, Hurley et al. 2011, Forrester and Wittmer 2013, , Monteith et al. 2014).
 In Colorado, research supports the idea that winter habitat is limiting mule deer populations (Bishop et al. 2009, Bergman et al. 2015).
 Mule deer face unique pressures in winter, with winter severity being a major factor influencing survival and population growth (Hurley et al. 2011).
-Snow and climate at high elevation constrains available habitat forcing migration to winter ranges where snow depths can increase movement costs and obscure out-of-season, nutritionally limited forage difficult to access (Northrup et al. 2021).
-Recognizing the stressors limiting mule deer populations during winter, substantial habitat management has focused on winter range (Bombaci and Pejchar 2016, Miller et al. 2019), most commonly through thinning of pinyon-juniper forest that has expanded in distribution across the West and increased in tree density (Romme et al. 2009).
-These efforts have been shown to improve overwinter fawn survival (Bergman et al. 2014).
-This is an important bellwether to populations, given the variability and low estimate of fawn survival in comparison with other ungulates, as well as the sensitivity of population growth to fawn production and survival ( Bishop et al. 2009, Forrester and Wittmer 2013, Bergman et al. 2014).
-Although, separate research has dissimilarly highlighted the importance of forest cover as thermal refuge for mule deer during winter (Coe et al. 2018) and a lack of response in deer densities to winter habitat management (Bergman et al. 2015).
+Snow and climate at high elevation constrains available habitat, forcing migration to winter ranges where snow depths can increase movement costs and obscure out-of-season, nutritionally limited forage (Northrup et al. 2021).
+Recognizing the stressors limiting mule deer populations during winter, substantial habitat management has focused on winter range (Bombaci and Pejchar 2016, Miller et al. 2019).
+Pinyon-juniper forest comprises a substantial portion of deer winter habitat and has expanded in distribution across the West and increased in tree density (Romme et al. 2009).
+Thinning of pinyon juniper forest has often been conducted and these efforts have been shown to improve overwinter fawn survival, which in mule deer, is more variable and lower in comparison to other ungulates.
+(Bergman et al. 2014).
+This as well as the sensitivity of population growth to fawn production and survival mean fawn survival is an important bellwether for populations ( Bishop et al. 2009, Forrester and Wittmer 2013, Bergman et al. 2014).
+However, similar research did not find a response in deer densities to winter habitat management (Bergman et al. 2015) while separate research has highlighted the importance of forest cover as thermal refuge for mule deer during winter (Coe et al. 2018) .